Shazmataz/CheckHtaccess/README.md

 ## Prerequisites & Requirements
 ___
 ### Prerequisites
 I wanted to make CheckHtaccess compatible with older setups so this tool should work with PHP Version 5.6. and up.
-It should also work with most Linux based servers although some hosting packages may not allow PHP `fwrite` privileges.
+It should also work with most Apache based servers although some hosting packages may not allow PHP `fwrite` privileges.
 ### Minimum Requirements
 * [PHP](https://www.php.net) 5.6 or above
 * [PHP fwrite](https://www.php.net/manual/en/function.fwrite.php) & write privileges